Zipf's law: Word frequencies in human languages

 When a text is encrypted in such a way that every occurrence of each distinct plaintext word is always mapped to the same encrypted word (as in the case of simple substitution ciphers, like the Caesar ciphers, or simple codebook ciphers), the frequency-rank distribution is not affected.
 On the other hand, if separate occurrences of the same word may be mapped to two or more different words (as happens with the Vigenère cipher), the Zipf distribution will typically have a flat part at the high-frequency end.

 Applications

 Zipf's law has been used for extraction of parallel fragments of texts out of comparable corpora.
 Laurance Doyle and others have suggested the application of Zipf's law for detection of alien language in the search for extraterrestrial intelligence.

 The frequency-rank word distribution is often characteristic of the author and changes little over time.
 This feature has been used in the analysis of texts for authorship attribution.

 The word-like sign groups of the 15th-century codex Voynich Manuscript have been found to satisfy Zipf's law, suggesting that text is most likely not a hoax but rather written in an obscure language or cipher.

-Whale communication
+Language-like statistical structure in non-human species

-Recent analysis of whale vocalization samples shows they contain recurring phonemes whose distribution appears to closely obey Zipf's Law.
+Researchers have reported mixed support for Zipf's law in the vocal communication of other animals, including primates, cetaceans, bats, hyraxes, and birds.